Loop Models and $K$-Theory: Rectangular domains and conormal matrix Schubert varieties

-\begin{itemize} \item The matrix equation $P Q^T = 0$ (moment map condition for $GL_k$) consists of three equations: the diagonal part (moment map condition for its Cartan torus) is nothing but \eqref{eq:321d}; and its upper triangle (resp.\ lower triangle) (moment map conditions for unipotent subgroups) implies that there cannot be any pairings between vertices on the left side (resp.\ right side) in $\pi$ (by using the linear equations among the rank equations of \eqref{eq:orb}, and applying them to \eqref{eq:Mrect}). \item Similarly, the equation $(Q^T P)_\le =0$ consists of: the diagonal part (moment map condition for the Cartan torus of $GL_n$) which is nothing but \eqref{eq:321c}; and its upper triangle (moment map condition for the unipotent subgroup of $GL_n$) which implies that there cannot be any pairing between vertices on the bottom side in $\pi$. \item Finally, the rank condition $\rk(Q)=k$ means that we should remove components satisfying $\rk(Q)<k$ (vanishing of $k\times k$ minors of $Q$).
-On any component $L_{\rho,\pi}$, we have the inequality (rank equation from \eqref{eq:orb} applied to the $n\times k$ bottom rows of \eqref{eq:Mrect})
+We now identify which irreducible components $L_{\rho,\pi}$ are related to each $\CS_I$ via this correspondence. \begin{itemize}\itemsep=0pt \item The matrix equation $P Q^T = 0$ (moment map condition for $\operatorname{GL}_k$) consists of three equations: the diagonal part (moment map condition for its Cartan torus) is nothing but \eqref{eq:321c}; and its upper triangle (resp.\ lower triangle) (moment map conditions for unipotent subgroups) implies that there cannot be any pairings between vertices on the left side (resp.\ right side) in $\pi$ (by using the linear equations among the rank equations of \eqref{eq:orb}, and applying them to~\eqref{eq:Mrect}). \item Similarly, the equation $\big(Q^T P\big)_\le =0$ consists of: the diagonal part (moment map condition for the Cartan torus of~$\operatorname{GL}_n$) which is nothing but~\eqref{eq:321d}; and its upper triangle (moment map condition for the unipotent subgroup of $\operatorname{GL}_n$) which implies that there cannot be any pairing between vertices on the bottom side in~$\pi$. \item Finally, the rank condition $\rk(Q)=k$ means that we should remove components satisfying $\rk(Q)<k$ (vanishing of $k\times k$ minors of~$Q$).
+On any component $L_{\rho,\pi}$, we have the inequality (rank equation from \eqref{eq:orb} applied to the $n\times k$ bottom rows of~\eqref{eq:Mrect})

 This means that we should only keep the components such that all $k$ vertices on the right side are connected to the bottom. \end{itemize} We now claim that such $\pi$ are in bijection with $\LP_{k,n}$: the map simply consists in keeping track only of the pairings among top vertices, the top vertices connected to the left (resp.\ bottom) boundary being marked as connected to left (resp.\ bottom) infinity.
-This is very similar to the truncation procedure of Sect.~\ref{sec:crossalg}; the only difference is that we have here $k$ additional ``spectator'' arcs connecting bottom and top.
+This is very similar to the truncation procedure of Section~\ref{sec:crossalg}; the only difference is that we have here $k$ additional ``spectator'' arcs connecting bottom and top.
 Furthermore, this finally explains, as promised, the asymmetry between left infinity and bottom infinity.
 We denote by $\phi$ the inverse injective map from $\LP_{k,n}$ to $\LP_{K,N}^{(K)}$; and we say that a loop configuration has ``top-connectivity'' $\pi$ when its connectivity is $\phi(\pi)$.